 July: Former president Sun Yixian arrives in Guangzhou from Shanghai and invites politicians from the former National Assembly to form a republican government there.

-August 25th: The republicans in Guangzhou form a military government there, aimed at eliminating warlordism and reestablishing a national republican government.
+August 25th: Republicans in Guangzhou form a military government there, aimed at eliminating warlordism and reestablishing a national republican government.

 September 1st: Sun Yixian is elected generalissimo of the Guangzhou military government.